boseb/GXwasR_Tutorials/README.md

 to use the GXwasR R package for genome-wide and x-chromosome wide association studies, quality control, ancestry estimation, and more.

-> ⚠️ These tutorials are now also available via the [GXwasR pkgdown
+> ⚠️ These tutorials are now available via the [GXwasR pkgdown
 > site](https://github.com/boseb/GXwasR), though this repository remains
 > as a familiar entry point for users and contributors.